felixschuerzinger/felixschuerzinger.github.io/_pages/about.md

 ---
 Hi!

+I am a PhD student at the laboratoire MAP5, Université Paris Cité.

+I currently work on nonparametric estimation for stochastic differential equations.

+Right now, I am studying a least-squares projection estimator for an integral transform of the transition density of a stochastic differential equation.
+This github gathers the simulation work connected to my mathematics research.

+I am also passionate about econometrics, specifically option pricing and market dynamics along with their mathematical backgrounds.

 #Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 #Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.